 Seating charts: they're arguably one of the most annoying parts of planning a wedding, not to mention super stressful when you have a bunch of guests who would simply throw a fit if you sat them anywhere near each other.
-Then again, there are always those guests that complain about not getting seated next to a certain someone too.
-It's like you can't win!
-Luckily, there are several ways to avoid the killer headache and still have a successful sit down dinner sans seating chart.
-We've compiled a few solutions to help make your life a little bit easier.
+Then again, there are always those guests that complain about not getting seated next to a certain someone, too.
+Luckily, there are several ways to avoid the killer headache and still have a successful sit-down dinner sans seating chart.
+We've compiled a few solutions to help make your life a little easier.

 The obvious solution here is to nix the individual seating assignments altogether and just assign your friends and family to specific tables.
 This will, of course, entail a seating chart in some form or fashion, nevertheless, it will cut down on the total amount of time and work and nuisance spent creating it.

 Do Open Seating With a Few Reserved Tables